Protection of children

 The system will be gradually extended in 2027 to professionals and volunteers working in an institution or service accompanying adults with disabilities, and in 2028 to professionals and volunteers working with the elderly.

-The government continues to protect the most vulnerable by extending the system to those involved in an establishment or service accompanying children with disabilities.
-6 regions have just introduced the obligation:
+The government is continuing its efforts to protect the most vulnerable by extending the system to those involved in a facility or forensic service accompanying children with disabilities.
+7 regions have just introduced the obligation:

 • Hauts-de-France